-April 7, Day 7: Drive to Thimphu.
+April 4, Day 7: Drive to Thimphu.
 Breaking camp this morning, we will depart early for the drive back to civilization for two nights in a modern hotel.
 Along the way we can bird the pass at Targola again for chances at any late-staying accentors, thrushes, or even a Solitary Snipe.
 From here we will have a fair drive to the capital Thimphu, through quant agricultural country south of Paro.
-In the afternoon we may have time to visit the sewage works at Thimphu which can be a hotspot for interesting passage migrants.
 Located at 7,700 feet, the small city of Thimphu is one of the few capitals in the world that lacks traffic lights!
 Instead, some very theatrical policemen direct traffic.
+There will be the opportunity for shopping either this evening or the following afternoon.

-NIGHT: Drukgyal Twin Tower, Thimphu
+NIGHT: The Seva Hotel, Thimphu

-April 8, Day 8: Birding the Cheri Valley.
-We will have the entire day to explore the magnificent forests of the Jigme Dorji National Park in the Cheri Valley today.
-We should find many different species, perhaps including the desirable Satyr Tragopan, Mountain Hawk-Eagle, Great Barbet, the intriguing Yellow-rumped Honeyguide, Black and Mountain bulbuls, Chestnut-headed and Slaty-bellied tesias, Brownish-flanked Bush-Warbler (with a remarkable song), Spotted Elachura, Nepal Fulvetta, Chestnut-crowned and White-throated laughingthrush, Darksided Flycatcher, the glowing Small Niltava and the stunning Scarlet Finch.
+April 5, Day 8: Birding the Cheri Valley.
+We will have the entire morning to explore the magnificent forests of the Jigme Dorji National Park in the Cheri Valley today.
+We should find many different species, perhaps including the desirable Satyr Tragopan, Mountain Hawk-Eagle, Great Barbet, the intriguing Yellow-rumped Honeyguide, Black and Mountain bulbuls, Chestnut-headed and Slaty-bellied tesias, Brownish-flanked Bush-Warbler (with a remarkable song), Spotted Elachura, Nepal Fulvetta, Chestnut-crowned and White-throated laughingthrush, Dark-sided Flycatcher, the glowing Small Niltava and the stunning Scarlet Finch.
 We may have a chance to watch a pair of elegant Spotted or Slaty-backed forktails as they forage in a Himalayan torrent.
-Typical in the tall trees are species like Rufous-bellied and Darjeeling woodpeckers, Greater Yellownape, Long-tailed Minivet, Black-winged Cuckoo-

-Shrike, Eurasian Jay, Gray Treepie, Verditer Flycatcher, and Whiskered Yuhina.
+Typical in the tall trees are species like Rufous-bellied and Darjeeling woodpeckers, Greater Yellownape, Long-tailed Minivet, Black-winged Cuckoo-Shrike, Eurasian Jay, Gray Treepie, Verditer Flycatcher, and Whiskered Yuhina.
 Rarer species possible include the strange Long-billed Thrush and lovely Maroon-backed Accentor.
 The beauty of the dramatic landscape coupled with the colors of the surrounding forests is truly quite enchanting.